 When you download a ROM from a ROM site, most of the time it'll be a ZIP file.
 Every emulator has the ability to run ROMs from zip files.
 However, Safari-based emulators (which I talk about below) can't run games from ZIP files and require them to be extracted first.
 YouTube has lots of videos showing you how to use the Files app and extract ZIP files: How to extract ZIP files with the Files app.

-CD-based games such as PlayStation 1 and Sega CD tend to be larger so ROM sites distribute games in a RAR or 7Z file instead of ZIP.
+CD-based games such as PlayStation 1 and Sega CD tend to be larger so ROM sites distribute games in a 7Z or RAR file instead of ZIP.
 The Files app doesn't support extracting them.
-Rather, I recommend installing iZip which supports extracting RAR and 7Z files.
+Rather, I recommend installing iZip which supports extracting 7Z and RAR files.

 Video game emulators aren't limited to apps.
 Did you know you can simply load a website in Safari (or any other Internet browser) to play ROMs?
 It's pretty cool!
 I have several of these emulation websites listed in my links.
 They come with a few caveats, though:

-- The performance of browser-based emulators is slower than app-based emulators.
-Super Nintendo may be the most your device can handle.
+- When compared to app-based emulators, browser-based emulators are slower.
+It's running a program through a program, after all.
+Super Nintendo may be the highest platform your device can handle.
 Luckier people can handle PlayStation 1 and N64.